adamtaylor/adamtaylor.github.io/_drafts/2012-03-27-unicode-perl-best-practices.md

 Our internal ActiveMQ library also handles UTF-8 encoding/decoding on our behalf.

-You may have different borders to patrol but the hope is that our application is now a happy, stress-free microcosm of perfectly decoded data and we have nothing more to worry about, right?
+You may have different borders to patrol but the hope is that the application is now a happy, stress-free microcosm of perfectly decoded data and we have nothing more to worry about...?
 Wrong!

 ### Welcome to the new world of Unicode pain! ###